Enjoy the Mango season to the fullest with this homemade mango jam preserve.

 - Pour all the sugar over the mangoes and mix everything well.

 - This step is optional.
 Wash your lemon/lime and cut into half.
 Press out the juice and pour over the mangoes.
-Throw the lemon rind into the pot with the mangoes.
-Lemon rind adds natural pectin to the jam making and it helps to set the jam.
+Throw the 2 squeezed out lemon halves into the pot with the mangoes.
+Lemon skin adds natural pectin to the jam making and it helps to set the jam.

 - When choosing mangoes pick a mango variety with fewer fiber/strings and undamaged mango.
 If you use a mango variety which doesn’t have fibers and only fruit flesh, cut off the fruit flesh from the seed core and discard the seed core.
 You only need to cook the seed core with the mangoes if the mangoes have fiber strings because you don’t want those in your jam and they remain on the seed core like a layer of hair.